-SOLAR & STORAGE SOLUTIONS Solar capacity coupled with battery storage technology Moving a step ahead storage solutions.
+SOLAR & STORAGE SOLUTIONS

+Solar capacity coupled with battery storage technology

+Moving a step ahead from traditional projects, we are gaining capabilities in solar and storage solutions.

 Large-scale solar plus storage competes effectively against gas as a source of peaking power.
 As one of the leading solar engineering, procurement and construction companies and with significant global footprint, we have been working with developers worldwide to design and engineer solutions that meet the growing appetite for clean, renewable alternatives to fossil fuels.